useidel/uefiboot4rpi/README.md

 Once done, reboot the Raspberry Pi and hit `ESC` to enter the UEFI configuration.
 Disable the 3GB RAM Limitation and set System Table to  ACPI + DeviceTree.
 Select: Device Manager -> Raspberry Pi Configuration -> Advanced Configuration.
-![screenshot](assets/images/uefi.rpi.system.config.jpg "UEFI System Config")
+![screenshot](assets/images/uefi.rpi.system.config.jpg "UEFI System Config") Do not forget to save your changes with "F10".

 Also, add an Boot entry which points to `efi/EFI/debian/grubaa64.efi` on your first partition.
 Make sure that is entry is the default.
 And yes, you may want to delete all the other ones.
-Select: Boot Options and the corresponding sub menus
+Select: Boot Device Manager -> Boot Options and the corresponding sub menus

 ````
 # efibootmgr -v